Conceal imperfections with

 Dental bonding, also known as composite bonding, is often used to repair cracked, chipped and discoloured front teeth.
 It’s a more affordable cosmetic option.
 Dental bonding can also be used to reshape misaligned teeth, and sometimes close gaps between front teeth.
 This creates a straighter, more even smile.
 This can be a more conservative cosmetic solution, with only minor alteration to the tooth enamel.
 Dental bonding gives immediate results, that look and feel natural.

-The bonding procedure
+The bonding procedure at Sherwood Dental

 You may or may not require anaesthetic to receive dental bonding; depending on the condition of your tooth and your level of comfort we will discuss whether or not to use any anaesthetics.
 The tooth will first be isolated from the rest of your teeth to keep the tooth dry because saliva can compromise the bond of the composite.
 We will then clean the tooth from any food or bacteria and roughen the surface of the tooth to prepare it for the bonding treatment.